 HDMI Video Capture Cards

 There are a few different HDMI-to-USB converters on the market.
 In general, they’ll work with any camera or computer or gaming console with HDMI-out, so these aren’t specific to the Nikon D3500.
-Some that I’ve found to work well and have personally used with the Nikon D3500 are:
+Some examples are:

 MavisLink HDMI Capture